brycehammond/PinkyQuotes/README.md

 PinkyQuotes
 ===========

-Pink Quotes from Pinky and the Brain / Animaniacs
+Pink Quotes from Pinky and the Brain / Animaniacs.
+Currently at http://www.pinkyareyouponderingwhatimpondering.com/.